 - An extra pair of shoes.
 While we try to avoid getting our shoes wet or muddy, it happens!
 Packing an extra pair of sneakers, boots or strappy sandals help children stay comfortable.

 - For summer programs, pack a bathing suit.
-Children under the age of 5 should arrive wearing a bathing suit in the summer!
+Children under the age of 5 should arrive wearing a bathing suit under their clothes on hot summer days!

 - For summer programs, bring a towel to dry off after sprinkler play.